bootdotdev/blog/content/backend/learn-frontend-or-backend-first.md

 * HTTP APIs, basic networking
 * Algorithms and Data Structures
 * Systems thinking and architecture
-* Basic devops skills, like deployments and infrastructure
+* Basic DevOps skills, like deployments and infrastructure

 I'd estimate that it takes about 25% longer to learn back-end development than front-end, but that's a rough estimate.
 I believe it takes between [6-12 months to learn the skills you'll need for a back-end job](/backend/how-long-to-become-backend-dev/), so learning front-end can probably happen in as little as 5-10 months.

 ## The competition for back-end positions is lower

 I wish I could find better data on this, if you know of a more quantitative resource I can cite here, please [let me know](/contact).
-That said, at the last 4 companies I worked at, if we opened a position for front-end engineers we were getting 100+ applicants.
+That said, at the last 4 companies I worked at if we opened a position for front-end engineers we were getting 100+ applicants.
 Conversely, when I opened a position for my own back-end team, we would get about 20.

 My belief is that due to the *slightly* shorter learning path to becoming a front-end dev, the majority of entry-level programmers go that route.
-It's important to understand, because it means that if you decide to take a [back-end learning path](https://boot.dev/tracks/backend) you'll have a higher chance of placement at the end.
+It's important to understand because it means that if you decide to take a [back-end learning path](https://boot.dev/tracks/backend) you'll have a higher chance of placement at the end.

 ## Front-end work will give you more exposure to users

-One final point I want to bring up in favor of learning front-end development first is that as a front-end developer you'll get to interact more closely with users and the end-product.
+One final point I want to bring up in favor of learning front-end development first is that as a front-end developer you'll get to interact more closely with users and the end product.
 There are 2 main benefits to this:

 1. If you ever want to start your own company, you'll already have experience with product design
 2. You'll have more chances to interact with the non-engineering side of the business

-Like I mentioned and the outset, the most important thing when deciding if you should learn front-end or back-end development first is *which do you enjoy more?* What interests you?
+As I mentioned at the outset, the most important thing when deciding if you should learn front-end or back-end development first is *which do you enjoy more*?
+What interests you?
 From there, I hope that some of this data can help you make the decision that's best for you, your career, your family, and your future.
 Good luck!